kleonang/NavUS/README.md

   - [JSON Files](#json-files)

 ## Motivation
 When you’re trying to look for a classroom and you entered the venue in Google maps, there are no suitable results returned.
 Currently, students have to manually look up the location of their classrooms/lecture theatres on NUSMods, then look up the individual routes of the NUS ISB to get to their intended destination (either through the NextBus app or static ISB map).
 This project aims to minimise the lookup time.
-Users just need to input their current location/via GPS and their destination location within campus (e.g. I3-Auditorium to FoS S12 Bldg) and NavUS should provide step-by-step instructions to get from their current location to their destination.
+Users just need to input their current location (or send their location via GPS) and their destination location within the NUS campus (e.g. I3-Auditorium to FoS S12 Bldg) and NavUS should provide step-by-step instructions to get from their current location to their destination.
 NavUS uses live bus timing data to calculate the estimated travel time required and recommends a route with its bus travel time to the destination’s nearest bus stop.

 ## User Stories
-1. As a student in NUS, I want to be able to find the location of my lessons quickly.
+1. As a **student** in NUS, I want to be able to find the location of my lessons quickly.
-2. As a student in NUS, I want to be able to get the bus arrival timings for each bus stop.
+2. As a **student** in NUS, I want to be able to get the bus arrival timings for each bus stop.
-3. As a visitor to NUS, I want to be able to locate nearby amenities even without prior knowledge of the NUS campus layout.
+3. As a **visitor** to NUS, I want to be able to locate nearby amenities even without prior knowledge of the NUS campus layout.
-4. As an NUS teaching staff, I want to know how to get from one lecture location to my next tutorial location across campus using the ISB.
+4. As an NUS teaching **staff**, I want to know how to get from one lecture location to my next tutorial location across campus using the ISB.

 ## Demonstration
 Telegram           |  Android App